vormkracht10/laravel-google-analytics-v4/README.md

 use Analytics\Period;
 use Analytics\Analytics;

-// Get the most users by language for the last 7 weeks, limit to top 10:
+// Get the top users by language for the last 7 weeks, limit to top 10:
-$data = Analytics::getMostUsersByLanguage(period: Period::weeks(7), limit: 10);
+$data = Analytics::getTopUsersByLanguage(period: Period::weeks(7), limit: 10);

 // Get the total users by language for the last 7 weeks:
 $data = Analytics::getTotalUsersByLanguage(Period::weeks(7));

-// Get the most users by city for the last 7 weeks, limit to top 5:
+// Get the top users by city for the last 7 weeks, limit to top 5:
-$data = Analytics::getMostUsersByCity(period: Period::weeks(7), limit: 5);
+$data = Analytics::getTopUsersByCity(period: Period::weeks(7), limit: 5);

 // Get the total users by city for the last 7 weeks:
 $data = Analytics::getTotalUsersByCity(Period::weeks(7));

-// Get the most users by country for the last 7 weeks, limit to top 10:
+// Get the top users by country for the last 7 weeks, limit to top 10:
-$data = Analytics::getMostUsersByCountry(period: Period::weeks(7), limit: 10);
+$data = Analytics::getTopUsersByCountry(period: Period::weeks(7), limit: 10);

 // Get the total users by country for the last 7 weeks:
 $data = Analytics::getTotalUsersByCountry(Period::weeks(7));